 Want to Know More about Intimate Weddings at the Cow Shed?

 At Cow Shed Weddings we specialise in intimate rustic weddings in the picturesque and tranquil Cornish countryside, only minutes from the sea.
-Whether you’re planning a cosy elopement wedding for two, a small gathering of your closest family and friends, or an intimate celebration with up to 100 treasured guests, we can help you create a deeply personal wedding that celebrates your unique love story.
+Whether you’re planning a romantic elopement wedding, a small wedding with 20 to 30 of your closest family and friends, or an intimate rustic wedding with up to 80 treasured guests, we can help you create a deeply personal wedding that celebrates your unique love story.

-You can find more details and photos on our site about our unique venue, our relaxed and heartfelt approach, and our rustic wedding options.
-If you’d like to know more, please get in touch.
-We’d love to find out about you and share a little more about us to help you decide if the Cow Shed truly is the ideal venue for your dream wedding.
+If you’d like to know more, please do get in touch or request our Elopement or Rustic Wedding Brochure.
+We’d love to hear about your wonderful wedding plans and share a little more about us to help you decide if the Cow Shed truly is the ideal venue for your dream wedding.